Odessa Truck Accident Lawyer

 These types of accidents are traumatic and happen every day.
 We care about what our clients have been through, and strive to fight ferociously for them while they recover.

-The insurance adjuster will likely have experience pushing injured victims to settle for a low-ball amount, or worse, getting their cases thrown out completely.
+The insurance adjuster will likely have experience pushing injured individuals to settle for a low-ball amount, or worse, getting their cases thrown out completely.
 Our attorneys have experience going up against insurance adjusters and winning!
 We have served Odessa, Midland, and the Permian Basin area for 30 years and are prepared to serve you and your family, too.

 If you or a loved one has been injured in a trucking accident, don’t wait to call our Odessa truck accident lawyers today.
 We offer free case evaluations and work on a contingency fee basis.
 That means we don’t get paid unless we win for you!